plumber-cd/ez-ipam/README.md

 - Static IP management
 - VLANs management
 - WiFi SSIDs management
-- Possibly physucal network topology management
+- Possibly physical network topology management

 I got to admit that I am not in a business of managing networks for living, so I will only ever focus on what matters for me and my homelab setup, and how it matters to me.
 But hey - PRs are always welcome!